 While debt makes it challenging to achieve financial stability, we forget how it impacts our mental, physical, and emotional health.
 Read on to discover how debt impacts your well-being and what you can do to avoid future debt accumulation.

-Consumers don’t have the luxury of endless spending.
-However, some may act as if they do because that’s easier than coming to terms with their real financial situation.
-They may also allow their debt situation to deteriorate without awareness.
+You don’t have the luxury of endless spending.
+However, you may act as if you do because it’s easier than coming to terms with your real financial situation.
+You may also allow your debt situation to deteriorate without awareness.

-Consumers may continue to put off managing their debt until something catastrophic such as facing foreclosure or legal action.
+You may continue to put off managing your debt until something catastrophic such as facing foreclosure or legal action.

 So, how do you know you’re in debt denial?
 Here are a few tell-tale signs that you may be facing debt-denial: